Are we so distracted by social media that we have forgotten about “the media” in our marketing efforts?

 - Send a follow-up thanks.
 Use a funny graphic of something they will appreciate (since you used AllMyTweets, Google Plus, Pinterest, etc, to see what they like) to be ‘purple.’

 - Don’t play politician and satisfy all sides of a story.
 Have a strong and passionate opinion – stick to it.
+Remember, you’re unapologetically purple, not sad you’re neither red or blue.

 - DO NOT USE TEMPLATES.
 Work with your outreach team to create a successful email formula, but ensure the email to each editor/reporter is unique.
 Reporters sniff-out templates.